A running whine on Twitter and Facebook: ‘Can you name anything government ever got right?’

 It’s a day to remember history.
-Do you remember that day, the first time humans set foot on the Moon?
+Do you remember that day, the first time humans landed on the Moon?

 God knows we could use more Americans to have faith in the good intentions of NASA scientists today; we could use more dreams like those NASA gave us then, too.